vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Connect-CloudBuilder.md

 ### -username

-Specifies the username to connect to the VMware Cloud Builder instance (admin).
+The username to authenticate to the VMware Cloud Builder instance.

 ```yaml
 Type: String